Adellama75/Adellama75.github.io/_posts/2025-07-19-trans-by-default.md

 [Why Sexual Dimorphism?](https://malmesbury.substack.com/i/45876739/part-the-dimorphification)

 Being a man, and being held to the standards of men, is not a realistic choice for me.
-The realistic, workable choice is being held to the standards of women, which is much more viable.
+The realistic, workable choice is being held to the standards of women.
 Even if it's not a full replacement, just an escape, it will help me function.
-I do not want to be seen as a threat.
 I need to be seen as something to be protected.
-This applies especially in closer personal relations, not partners but even close friends.
 I will not do well if held to standards I cannot fulfil.

 [Three Hundred Ways It Can Hurt to Be a Man](https://elodes.substack.com/p/three-hundred-ways-it-can-hurt-to)

-I have a learnt disgust response for a male body.
-As long as society is the way it is and treat males as males, this won't go away.
-I have never cared about a fully functional male body.
-It does not provide me with anything I want, but layers on expectations i cannot fulfil.
+As long as society is the way it is and treat males as males, my response won't go away.
+A male body does not provide me with anything I want, except layers on expectations i cannot fulfil.
 It makes people treat me like someone who is going to cause harm.
-I am not going to cause harm - I'm not wired for harm!
-I fantasise about marriage, and caring for each other!
+But I fantasise about marriage, and caring and being cared for!

 Either my body or my personality will continue to be a burden on the other, if nothing changes.
 I don't know how to change my personality but I do know how to change my body.
-The person you know is not my body but my head, I do not feel embodied, things can happen to it independent of the person.
-Having a female or even intersex body does not stop me from performing economically valuable activities, such as programming, tinkering, studying and writing exams.
-It reduces my day-to-day stress, external and self-inflicted, and allows me more space to practice these valuable activities, and therefore qualitatively improve my performance.
+Having a female or even intersex body will not stop me from performing economically valuable activities, such as programming, tinkering, studying and writing exams.
+It reduces my day-to-day stress, both external and learned, and qualitatively improves my performance.

-I stressed a ton about these exact issues which hormones would fix and have fixed in other people.
-I can point to PhD students and assisstant professors and successful, normal people!
-Future me will sample from this space, I am trying to get there, and it will be okay!
-I do not see how it will be the same level of ok if I don't go for this eventually.
-If I don't, I will continue to suffer and be stressed every single day.
+I have already stressed a ton about these issues - which hormones would fix and have fixed in other people.
+I can point to PhD students and assisstant professors and other successful, normal people.
+I am trying to get there, and it will be okay!
+If I don't get endocrine intervention, I expect I will continue to suffer and be stressed every single day, as it has been for the last 6 years.

-Society or personality is hard to change, but biology, to the extent i want it, is easy and safe to change and people will not die or get hurt.
+Society or personality is hard to change, but biology is easy and safe to change and people will not die or get hurt.

 [Society Is Fixed, Biology Is Mutable](https://slatestarcodex.com/2014/09/10/society-is-fixed-biology-is-mutable/)